Looking for Ontario shopping daytrips? Discover the best places to buy art, crafts, fashion, souvenirs.

 Art, antiques, crafts: These all have their special annual shows, usually held over a weekend in everything from a big convention center to a small church basement to a big open field or park.

 Toronto has some biggies: the International Art Show, and the One of a Kind Show and Sale.
 Both of those require an admission fee.
-The Toronto Outdoor Art Show however is free and you’ll get to see many wonderful artists and artisans here.
+The Toronto Outdoor Art Show however is free.

 And don't forget, I have a whole page about Shopping for Antiques in Ontario: Antiques.